 Branch to modify security roles

-- Automatically add or remove the relevant security roles.
-Use the Automated provision user task to do this.
+- Add an automated task that adds or removes the relevant security roles.
+Use the Automated provision user task for this step.

-Example workflow for inactivating a user
+Example of a workflow for inactivating a user

 Enable vendor collaboration for a specific vendor